dankamongmen/dankdryer/README.md

 chamber is Bambu PAHT-CF. You obviously don't want to use a target temperature within 10% of your material's heat deformation temperature.

+# MQTT

+MQTT is used to report status and to accept commands.

+## Controls

+* `NAME/control/tare`: tare using the last weight read
+* `NAME/control/dry`: takes as argument a string "DRYS/TEMP", where DRYS and TEMP are unsigned integers specifying the number of seconds to dry, and the temperature to dry at.
+Any ongoing drying operation will be replaced with the newly specified one.
+Specifying zero for DRYS will cancel any ongoing drying operation.
+* `NAME/control/lpwm`: takes as argument a hexadecimal number between 0 and 255, left-padded with zeroes so as to be exactly two digits, i.e. "00".."ff".
+Sets the lower fan's PWM.
+* `NAME/control/upwm`: takes as argument a hexadecimal number between 0 and 255, left-padded with zeroes so as to be exactly two digits, i.e. "00".."ff".
+Sets the upper fan's PWM.

 # Renderings

 View from the top with spool present, top not present.